India International University of Legal Education and Research

-India International University of Legal Education and Research of Bar Council of India Trust at Goa, India is an international university which is planned to be constructed.
+India International University of Legal Education and Research at Goa, India is a private international university.

-This institute will be funded and run by the Bar Council of India.
+The Bar Council of India fund and run this institute.
 Once established, the university will also operate the International Arbitration Centre and it will be the first international Arbitration centre in India and the second in Asia after Singapore International Arbitration Centre.
 On December 19, 2021, the foundation stone was laid by PM Narendra Modi.